-This seminar will explore best practices in teaching and learning based on the domains of
+This seminar will focus on the development of pre-service teachers' professional dispositions and knowledge of effective instructional practice.

-Danielson's Framework for Teaching.
 Supervised classroom participation experiences of at least 30 hours in approved settings are required in grades/disciplines appropriate to students' areas of licensure.
-Prerequisite: Completion of Practicum I.
+Prerequisite: Completion of Practicum I. Fee required.